grimch/logidoclet/README.md

     │   │           ├── PrettyPrinter.java       # Formats output for better readability (note that this will make tokenizazion less efficient).
     │   │           └── *.java                   # Prolog data model (Term, Fact, etc.)
     │   └── resources
-    │       └── java_metastructure.pl            # Defines the Prolog schema for the facts
+    │       └── java_metastructure.pl            # Algorithmic guide defining the steps an LLM must follow to parse the LogiDoclet Prolog Javadoc output.
     │       └── jLLM_context.md                  # Information for the LLM how to use/traverse the javadoc information.
     │       └── master_LLM_context_template.md   # A template for the initial context file at the project root folder (see above).
     └── test